Are All Bagels Vegan?

 - Everything Bagels (GF)

-Even though you can read through ingredient lists to figure out if something is vegan, it’s always nice when a brand labels their products for you.
+Even though you can read through ingredient lists to figure out if something is vegan, it’s always nice when a brand labels its products for you.
 Luckily, Franz Bakery is one of those brands!

 Although not many of their bagels are vegan, they have two certified vegan varieties in case you have no other options.